From lush rainforests to amazing rock formations, Australia’s most dramatic coastal drive has plenty of highlights.

 From Lorne, drive north-west for 30 minutes to reach one of Australia’s must-do dining destinations.
 Located near the inland town of Birregurra, Brae Restaurant has been named one of the World’s Best 100 Restaurants, which means booking ahead is essential.
 Chef Dan Hunter’s ever-changing menu showcases local ingredients, so expect to see anything from wallaby tartare to rock lobster on the menu.
 Another hidden jewel is the award-winning Forrest Brewing Company, based in the nearby hamlet of Forrest.

-Go Koala-spotting at Kennett River
+Go koala-spotting at Kennett River

-If seeing a koala in the wild is high on your wish list, you have come to the right place.
+If seeing a koala in the wild is high on your wish list, you've come to the right place.
 From Lorne, keep following the Great Ocean Road southwest, and in around 30 minutes you will come to the township of Kennett River.
 This has become known as one of Australia’s koala-spotting capitals, thanks to the large numbers of these native animals that make their home in the blue gums that line the main road.
 Keep your eyes peeled and you may even see one crossing the road, or perhaps relaxing on the balcony of one of the local houses.

 Hike through a rainforest

 Just a short drive inland from Kennett River lies a very different world: the lush, mysterious rainforest of the Great Otway National Park.
-Follow one of the walking trails past moss-covered trees and fern-fringed pools, or take the 70 minute drive to the three-tiered cascades of the Triplet Falls.
+Follow one of the walking trails past moss-covered trees and fern-fringed pools, or take the 70-minute drive to the three-tiered cascades of the Triplet Falls.
 If you are overnighting in the area, don’t miss the chance to encounter glow worms on a night time walk in Melba Gully.
 Just remember to wear solid walking shoes and bring a torch.

 Dine with a view at Apollo Bay